Rule syntax

 matches at the beginning and end of lines respectively in addition to the beginning and end of input.

-PCRE supports only a limited number of Unicode character properties.
+PCRE2 supports some Unicode character properties, but not some Perl properties.
 For example, \p{Egyptian_Hieroglyphs}

 isn't.